mosaic-design-system/docs/src/forms/select.md

       ## What is a Select?

-      A **Select** is a drop-down list of options that a user can select from within a form.
-The selected option is shown when the drop-down menu is no longer open and not the focus of the user.
+      A **Select** opens a list of options under the input field (in an overlay) that a user can select from within a form.
+The selected option is shown in the input field when overlay is no longer open and not the focus of the user.

       - - -